Compass Academy Staff

 7th Grade Team

-Sjoukje was born in France and came to Baltimore, Maryland when she was seven years old, and lived there until moving to Colorado.
+Sjoukje was born in France and came to Baltimore, Maryland when she was seven years old, and lived there until moving to Colorado in July 2018.
 In May 2005, she graduated from Washington College in Maryland with her Bachelor of Arts degree in Education, with certifications in elementary and secondary mathematics education.
 During her 4 years at WC, she was on the rowing and rugby teams.
-Sjoukje has been teaching in Westside Baltimore City for the last twelve years, all at the same school.
-For the last eight years, she has been the only math teacher for the entire middle school.
-It’ll be a breath of fresh air to have one content to prep for in the fall.
-This past year, her dog was certified as a therapy animal so he's been enjoying his days at school with the students.
-She is looking forward to the drive out west this summer and exploring all that Colorado has to offer.
-She can’t wait to spend the year learning and growing with everyone, it’s going to be an amazing year!
+Sjoukje had been teaching in Westside Baltimore City for the last twelve years, all at the same school.
+Sjoukje is ecstatic about returning to Compass Academy for her second year of teaching 7th grade math.
+Her dog, Taz, who certified as a therapy animal, will be joining the Compass family a couple days a week to work with the students.

+Katiria is ecstatic about returning to Compass Academy for her third year of teaching.
 Prior to joining the Compass Academy team, Katiria was the Head of Languages and Academic Coordinator for Actividades Formativas in Valencia, Spain.
 She has a B.A. in Spanish and Education from New Jersey City University (2008) and a Master of Arts in Creative Translation from the Universidad de Valencia (2010).
-Her passion for teaching, traveling, and learning about different cultures took her to South Korea in 2008 where she lived and taught EFL to primary school students and afterwards to Spain, which was her home for eight years.
-Her prior educational career experiences span 10 years and range from primary, middle, and high school English and Spanish instruction, to EFL curriculum development, teacher training, western civilizations adjunct instructor, and educational research.
-She was born and raised in Jersey City, NJ.
-She loves to garden, read, travel, listen to music and spend time with her husband, son, and dogs.
+Her passion for teaching, traveling, and learning about different cultures took her to South Korea in 2008 where she lived and taught EFL to primary school students.
+Afterwards, she moved on to Spain, which was her home for eight years.
+Katiria was born and raised in Jersey City, NJ and is extremely proud of her Puerto Rican heritage.
+In her free time she enjoys to spend time with her family and dog, garden, hike, read, listen to music, cook, and travel.

 8th Grade Team

 Jessica Cook is a native Texan and grew up in Dallas before moving to Fort Worth to complete her degree in Theatre with a minor in Arts Administration.
 Following her graduation at TCU, Jessica joined Teach for America and taught 6th Grade World History at Uplift Infinity Middle School.
 While at Infinity, Jessica taught World History, US History, Algebra I, Algebra II, and some Theatre.
 In 2015, Jessica stepped out of the classroom and served Infinity’s campus as the Dean of Scholars for two years and has just finished serving as the MYP Dean of Academics for the past year.
-In her last year as dean, Jessica stepped back into the classroom to teach 8th grade US History and remembered how much she loved teaching, so she is so excited to go back to the classroom and join the Compass family!
-In her spare time, you can find Jessica with a book in her hand or hanging out with her family and The Monsters (as she calls her cats), but she fully expects to be going on adventures in Colorado!
+In her last year as dean, Jessica stepped back into the classroom to teach 8th grade US History and remembered how much she loved teaching, so she jumped in her car and moved to Denver to teach reading at Compass Academy!
+In her spare time, you can find Jessica with a book in her hand, hanging out with her family and The Monsters (as she calls her cats), or looking for adventures to go on!

-Audrey earned her Bachelor’s degree in International Affairs from the University of Colorado, after college she traveled to Europe and the Middle East and then received her Masters of Arts in Education and Human Development from the University of Colorado, Denver.
-Audrey is very excited to be joining Compass Academy and contributing to the school’s vision as she focuses on including socio-emotional development into her social studies curriculum.
+Audrey earned her Bachelor’s degree in International Affairs from the University of Colorado.
+After college she traveled to Europe and the Middle East and then returned to Colorado to receive her Masters of Arts in Education and Human Development from the University of Colorado, Denver.
+Audrey is very excited to be entering her second year on the Compass Academy team and to contribute to the school’s vision as she focuses on including socio-emotional development into her social studies curriculum.
 Audrey’s goal is to work collaboratively with the educators at Compass Academy to meet the academic needs of all students.
 When not planning for upcoming lessons Audrey can often be found exploring the Rocky Mountains with her dog Penny.

 Kyle is a founding teacher at Compass Academy and has taught 6th and 8th grade science during his three years at Compass.
 Before joining the team, Kyle taught 5th grade Math and Science and finished the Associate Teacher Program at Brooke Charter Schools, one of the highest performing schools in Massachusetts.
 During that year he learned how effective teacher collaboration can truly transform the classroom.
 Kyle grew up just outside Philadelphia and earned his Bachelor’s degree in Political Science from West Chester University of Pennsylvania.
 After college, Kyle served two years with City Year Boston; first as a City Year-AmeriCorps Member and then as a Team Leader.
 Through this volunteer work, he fell in love with urban education and became inspired to dedicate his time and energy to his students.